Mario Cartelli

-Mario Cartelli (born 16 November 1979 in Karviná) is a Czech former professional ice hockey defenceman of Italian descent.
+Mario Cartelli (born 16 November 1979) is a Czech former professional ice hockey defenceman of Italian descent.
 He was drafted 262nd overall in the 2001 NHL Entry Draft by the Atlanta Thrashers.

 Cartelli played in the Czech Extraliga for HC Oceláři Třinec, HC Kladno, HC Havířov and HC Plzeň.
 He also played in the Slovak Extraliga for HC Slovan Bratislava and in Serie A for HC Fassa.